matloff/fasteR/README.md

 conversational, story-telling manner.

 * **Just the basics, no frills or polemics:**

-Notably, no Integrated Development Environments (IDEs).
+    - Notably, no Integrated Development Environments (IDEs).
 RStudio, ESS etc. are great, but you shouldn't be burdened with learning R *and* learning an IDE at the same time.
 This can come later, optionally.

-Coverage is mainly limited to base R, so for instance the popular but self-described "opinionated" Tidyverse is not treated, partly due to its controversial nature (I am a [skeptic](http://github.com/matloff/TidyverseSkeptic)),
+    - Coverage is mainly limited to base R. So for instance the popular but self-described "opinionated" Tidyverse is not treated, partly due to its controversial nature (I am a [skeptic](http://github.com/matloff/TidyverseSkeptic)),